Home > Health & Wellness > Health Library > Knee Replacement Surgery

 knee replacement surgery for people who have very high expectations for how

-much they will be able to do with the artificial joint (for example, people who
+much they will be able to do with the artificial joint.
+(Examples are people who

 expect to be able to run, ski, or do other activities that stress the knee